microbecode/evm-connector/README.md

   - Function type
   - Function input and output parameters without values

-Once another user opens the site through such contract URL, the data is populated for him.
+Once another user opens the site through such contract URL, the data is populated for him/her.
 In order to interact with the contract, the user needs to:

 1. Connect his wallet and connect to the correct network
 1. Choose which function he wants to interact with